iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 ## Doc style guidelines (JavaScript and Markdown)

-The first few of the rules below should be enforced automatically by a Git pre-commit hook that is integrated when `yarn` installs the project dependencies (explained above).
+Some the rules below are be enforced automatically by a Git pre-commit hook that is installed when `yarn` runs (explained above).

 - No trailing white spaces are allowed.